ExpositionEngineering/exposition-engineering-syllabus/README.md

 with other writers in the field of exposition engineering.
 These assignments invite learner to develop a thesis, using primary sources and their experiences with software and hardware tools, about how technology influences written communication.
-These assignments may require a learned to use artificial intelligence (AI) writing assistants to interrogate as a part of a critical interrogation of how software changes written communication.
+These assignments may require a learner to use artificial intelligence (AI) writing assistants to experientially investigate how software changes the process of and final artifacts arising from written communication.
 Each engineered exposition must appear as a file in a GitHub repository that originated from GitHub Classroom and contains a commit history demonstrating consistent work towards the completion of the writing assignment.
 - **Peer Reviews**: The course instructor will assign students to work with multiple peer review partners throughout the semester.
 This category includes the assessment of peer reviews that a student submits to the pull request (PR)